vaibhawsingh/xk6-udp/README.md

-# xk6-tcp
+# xk6-udp

-A k6 extension for sending strings to TCP port
+A k6 extension for sending strings to UDP port

 ## Build